Cooley_UTA_skating

 Colorado Avalanche

 Devon Toews (upper body) is with the Avalanche for their four-game road trip, which continues at Ottawa on Wednesday.
-The defenseman missed his 10th straight game Sunday, a 4-1 win at the Toronto Maple Leafs.
+The defenseman missed his 10th straight game Sunday, a 4-1 win at Toronto.
 Toews, who is on Team Canada’s roster for the Olympics, has 13 points (one goal, 12 assists) and is plus-26 in 40 games this season. … Ross Colton (lower body) missed his second straight game Sunday and is day to day.
 The forward has 20 points (five goals, 15 assists) in 48 games this season.